 Then it was in The Telegraph and on Mashable and The Daily Edge and The Poke and Lovin’ Dublin and The Lad Bible and other sites I can’t remember.
 And, most bizarrely of all, it was a small item on an American TV news show.
 Radio stations at home and abroad wanted to interview me, including one I used to work for and who were reading the ads out on air to much hilarity and intrigue.
 That was cool.
 I turned them down, though.
 I turned all of them down.
 I can’t add anything to the joke verbally.
 It has its own voice.
 It stands on its own and I like that.

 People have asked if I read the comments underneath the articles and on Facebook.
 I did.
 Quite a few of them anyway.
 I couldn’t resist.
 It’s a strange thing to see people who don’t know you decide that they know what you’re like and why you’ve chosen to do something.
 The overwhelming majority were really positive and it meant a lot to me but negative ones stick in your mind too.
 Off the top of my head, I saw, “Michael sounds like a loser”, “what a freak”, “any1 going on this date gonna get raped”, “Michael is a W-anchor” and “sad twat” (more amusingly, there was also, “he should learn a real martial art, karate is for kids” under the Daily Mail article, naturally).
 I’m 35 years old, relatively self-assured and comfortable in my own skin.
 If I wasn’t and if I’d seen those things said about me when I was younger, I’m sure I’d have struggled and taken them to heart.
 I can see how unpleasantness and vitriol from anonymous commenters would affect people who go viral in other, much bigger ways.
-You have no control over how you’re perceived by thousands of strangers and it’s unnerving.
-Words matter.
-It’s important not to use them as a weapon.
+You have no control over how you’re perceived by thousands of strangers and it’s incredibly unnerving.

 I’m a natural introvert.
 This kind of attention was a little too much for my brain to comfortably cope with.
 By Wednesday, I withdrew from most online activities that didn’t involve reading Guardian articles and playing strategically excellent moves in online Scrabble.
 Wild, I know.
 But I needed calmness and ordinariness.
 And that’s the great thing about being temporarily internet famous.
 As soon as you turn your phone and laptop off, it’s exactly like being not famous.
 Life just carries on.
 You’re still you.
 Your family still pester you to solve their computer problems.
 Your friends still make fun of you for being an idiot.
 Your life is the same.
 But you appreciate quietness and normality a little more than you did previously.